marviecephas/heart-disease-detection-model-/README.md

 -----

-# 🩺 Heart Disease Prediction Project
+# 🩺 Heart Disease Detection Model

 This project aims to build a machine learning model to accurately predict the presence of heart disease based on various medical factors.
 By leveraging supervised classification algorithms, this tool can serve as an early-warning system, helping users assess their risk and seek medical attention sooner.